 In order to reduce portfolio risk, the City's portfolio will be diversified by type and issuer.
-Issuer limitations apply to an issuer regardless of its security type.
 The portfolio shall be diversified to avoid incurring unreasonable and avoidable risks regarding specific security types or individual financial institutions.
 The City shall diversify its investments by investing funds among a variety of securities offering independent returns and financial institutions.
 In a diversified portfolio, occasional measured losses are inevitable, and must be considered within the context of the overall portfolio's investment return.